 What You Need to Know About the Heroku Data Breach

-Heroku—a cloud platform as a service (PaaS)—has disclosed a recent cyberattack that took place April 9th, 2022.
-This attack was more severe than initially thought so they began forcing users to reset their passwords in an attempt to minimize impact.
+Heroku—a cloud platform as a service (PaaS)—has disclosed a recent security incident in the form of a cyberattack that took place April 9th, 2022.
+This attack involving token compromise was more severe than initially thought so they began forcing user password resets in an attempt to minimize impact.

-The breach involved the exposure of OAuth tokens for GitHub integrations.
-And once a hacker has access to authentication tokens, they are likely granted access to the system at large.
+The Heroku breach involved the exposure of OAuth tokens for GitHub integrations.
+And once a hacker can access tokens, they are likely granted access to the system at large.
 Heroku has implied this breach provided the attacker access to data from their core database.

 The attacker was able to gain access to Heroku’s system through “a compromised token for a Heroku machine account.”